hui-z/image_gallery_saver/README.md

 [![pub package](https://img.shields.io/pub/v/image_gallery_saver.svg)](https://pub.dartlang.org/packages/image_gallery_saver)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://choosealicense.com/licenses/mit/)

-We use image_picker to select images from the Android and iOS image library, but it can't save image to gallery，this plugin can provide this feature.
+We use the image_picker plugin to select images from the Android and iOS image library, but it can't save image to gallery，this plugin can provide this feature.

 ## Usage